HIGH SCHOOL SENIORS

 - Apply online

-Once admitted, students are asked to attend a Registration and Orientation session to officially enroll at Culver-Stockton.
+Once admitted, students are asked to attend a Registration Day to officially enroll at Culver-Stockton.

 Minimum academic requirements:

 - A composite ACT score of 18 or a combined SAT score of 940

 - Either a transcript from a high school or college where courses were taken for credit or a GED/HiSET test score

 Here's the Top 10 things you need to do your junior year:

 - Talk with parents and friends about academic and career interests.